Clubs & Trifecta

 We like to encourage our runners to get out and enjoy the area where we hold our races, so we designate certain challenging and iconic activities in the park to be a part of our official club hikes and trifecta!

-We have two hikes designated for the Great Smoky Mountains Half Marathon: Charlie's Bunion and Mt.
-Leconte.
+We have three hikes designated for the Great Smoky Mountains Half Marathon: Charlie's Bunion, Mt.
+Leconte, and Chimney Tops.

 What do I get?
-Any runners that take the challenge and complete one of the designated hikes within 72 hours of running the race will officially join the club, get their pictures published on our website, plus receive a commemorative medallion!
+Any runners that take the challenge and complete one of the designated hikes within 72 hours of running the race will officially join the club, and receive a commemorative medallion!
 All you have to do is take a picture of yourself at the designated location which includes:

 These hikes are meant to be difficult and they can sometimes be dangerous.
 If you choose to attempt any of these hikes, you need to take them seriously.
 Please bring lots of water (more than you think you need), and bear spray.